d9pouces/django-floor/doc/source/newproject.rst

   * create required directories, collect static files and create some files (like service files for systemd),
   * finally create the package using the `fpm` command.

+You can optionally keep the Vagrant box (it should be destroyed at the end of the command) with `--no-destroy` and install the newly created package in this box with `--run-package`.
+If you use this latter option, open your favorite browser to `http://localhost:10080/` to try your project.
+FPM supports many options.
+You can tweak its behaviour with a config file provided by the `--config` option.
+You can display an example of such config file with the `--show-config` (since this option requires to run almost the whole process, it can takes some time).